 There is no such thing as an acceptable loss when it comes to your hearing, especially when it impacts your communication in the most important areas of your life: home, work, place of worship, and even at play.
 If you are at the point where hearing aids are not providing you much benefit, Grace Hearing and Language Services can tell you how a cochlear implant may be the solution.
 Dr. Wilson can help you by performing a COCHLEAR IMPLANT EVALUATION to determine if you qualify audiologically for a cochlear implant.
 If you are determined a cochlear implant candidate, then your exam results will be forwarded to a cochlear implant surgeon, who will determine if you are a medical candidate for the surgical procedure.
-Read more about cochlear implants from your audiologist at Grace Hearing and Language Services.

 If you are approved for the surgery by the CI surgeon, then your case will be submitted to your insurance company for authorization.
 Once authorization is approved, the CI surgeon will schedule you for pre-operation testing and ultimately the surgery, if all pre-op testing clears.